 Cost of Attendance:

-The sticker price at Athens State is $0.00.
+The sticker price at Athens State is not reported.
 This sticker price includes costs for tuition, books and supplies, room and board, and other miscellaneous expenses.

 It’s also important to note that the cost of tuition can vary from year to year and you can expect the cost of tuition to rise over your four years in college.
 With that said, your financial aid will also be recalculated each year which will take into account any tuition increases.

 The sticker cost of Athens State University is not actually what students will pay.
 Depending on factors such as student and parent finances, the actual cost can be lower.
 This price that takes financial aid into account is also known as a “net price.”

 $110,000+ family income

 If you use the Net Price Calculator, you should know that it only provides an estimate of financial aid.
 To actually apply for financial aid, you’ll need to submit the FAFSA and any other required financial aid forms to receive their official financial aid award letter.
 Also, the NPC does not include any outside scholarships that you might earn.